Snapchat/KeyDB-docs/docs/replication.md

 of keys written in DB numbers greater than 63 (but by default KeyDB instances only have 16 databases).

-Writes are only local, and are not propagated to sub-replicas attached to the instance.
-Sub replicas instead will always receive the replication stream identical to the one sent by the top-level master to the intermediate replicas.
+Replica writes are only local, and are not propagated to sub-replicas attached to the instance.
+Sub-replicas instead will always receive the replication stream identical to the one sent by the top-level master to the intermediate replicas.
 So for example in the following setup:

     A ---> B ---> C